 I reported the problem to KDE’s security group, and the problem was promptly fixed by KDE developer Laurent Montel.

 KMail versions between 4.11 and 17.04.1 are vulnerable.
 KMail version 17.04.2, released on , contains a fix for the problem.
 You should update KMail before sending any private messages with OpenPGP, to ensure your messages will remain private.
 Different Linux distributions will push out this update on their own schedules.

-The documentation didn’t provide any instructions for how you’d test and verify that encryption actually works.
-I was actually testing to see whether encryption was working by sending delayed encrypted emails to myself using the Send Later with Delay feature in KMail.
-I thought it was a good way to inspect that the message would be encrypted in a way that wold be compatible with other OpenPGP capable email clients before actually sending the message.
+The documentation didn’t provide any instructions for how you’d test and verify that encryption works.
+I was testing to see whether encryption was working by sending delayed encrypted emails to myself using the Send Later with Delay feature in KMail.
+I thought it was a good way to inspect that the message would be encrypted in a way that wold be compatible with other OpenPGP capable email clients before sending the message.